ember-learn/guides-source/guides/release/components/block-content.md

 Component templates can leave a placeholder that users of the component can fill with their own HTML.

-To make it more concrete, let's take a look at two similar components representing different user's messages.
+To make that more concrete, let's take a look at two similar components representing different user's messages.

 ```handlebars {data-filename="app/components/received-message.hbs"}